lemoinep/3DCollisionSimulationAndromedaMilkyWayExploration/README.md

 - **Galaxy Modeling**: Simplified as a massive central core plus many stars orbiting in a disk.
 - **Star Distribution**: Uniform surface density in the disk plane with small vertical thickness to mimic real spiral galaxies.
-- **Orbital Velocities**: Calculated assuming stars orbit a point mass (central core) with circular velocity \( v = \sqrt{GM/r} \).
+- **Orbital Velocities**: Calculated assuming stars orbit a point mass (central core) with circular velocity.
-- **Gravitational Interactions**: Stars feel gravity from both galactic centers; stars do not interact mutually (collisionless approximation).
-- **Numerical Integration**: Euler method updates positions and velocities each timestep; simple but may require small \( dt \) for stability.
-- **Units**: Arbitrary units used for demonstration; real simulations require astrophysical units and scaling.
-- **Galaxy Sizes and Masses**: Andromeda is modeled with a larger disk radius than the Milky Way to reflect astrophysical observations.

 ## Physical and Mechanical Equations of the Andromeda-Milky Way Collision